stylelint-scss/stylelint-scss/README.md

 - [`double-slash-comment-inline`](./src/rules/double-slash-comment-inline/README.md): Require or disallow `//`-comments to be inline comments.
 - [`double-slash-comment-whitespace-inside`](./src/rules/double-slash-comment-whitespace-inside/README.md): Require or disallow whitespace after the `//` in `//`-comments

+### Declaration

+- [`declaration-nested-properties`](./src/rules/declaration-nested-properties/README.md): Require or disallow properties with `-` in their names to be in a form of a nested group.

 ### Media feature

 - [`media-feature-value-dollar-variable`](./src/rules/media-feature-value-dollar-variable/README.md): Require a media feature value be a `$`-variable or disallow `$`-variables in media feature values.